iklionsky/cpuaff/index.md

 To get a snapshot of the repository, click one of the download links on this page.

-### Rationale

-Managing the CPU affinity of threads within a process is a powerful tool, but operating system provided interfaces are often difficult to use and hard to understand.
-To this end, I have created cpuaff which will give an abstract view of the CPUs and PCI devices on a given machine.
-The developer can then use this view to make intelligent decisions about setting thread CPU affinity.

 ### Licensing

 cpuaff is distributed under the [New BSD](http://opensource.org/licenses/BSD-3-Clause) (or BSD 3-Clause) license.